Bill Vander Zalm: Successful campaign against HST

 Vander Zalm returned to the political spotlight in 2009, alongside Bill Tieleman, as a recurring critic of the provincial government's conversion of the Provincial Sales Tax to the Harmonized Sales Tax (HST).
 A series of populist rallies led to him becoming the official proponent, in accordance with the Recall and Initiative Act, of a petition seeking a referendum to cancel the HST.
 Vander Zalm established a website, FightHST, to promote the initiative.
 The provincial Liberal government countered Vander Zalm's campaign and devoted a section of their website to the positive aspects of the HST.

 For the petition to be certified, there was a requirement to secure the signatures of a minimum of 10% of all registered voters on the provincial voters list in each riding in the province, no later than June 30, 2010.

-On June 30, 2010, Vander Zalm delivered 85 boxes containing 705,643 signatures from voters in every riding across the province.
+On that date, Vander Zalm delivered 85 boxes containing 705,643 signatures from voters in every riding across the province.
 Those signatures represented some 45% of votes cast in the 2009 provincial election.

 On August 11, 2010, Elections BC verified the official anti-HST petition submitted by the province's Fight HST campaign.
 Vander Zalm said he was pleased with the result, but "very disappointed" to learn the province's chief electoral officer would not act on the petition until all court proceedings involving the tax were complete.
 The anti-HST campaign turned its attention to a recall campaign for Liberal MLAs.
 Vander Zalm told reporters.
 "We will recall every Liberal MLA in the province, if that's what it takes."
 However, the initial attempts at recalls were unsuccessful.

 On August 20, 2010, Chief Justice Robert J. Bauman ruled that the petition was valid.
 Bauman said Elections BC was correct when it approved the petition on August 11.

 On September 14, 2010, it was announced a referendum would be held September 24, 2011 on repealing the HST.
 Premier Gordon Campbell stated a simple majority (50%+1) of those eligible and casting ballots would be sufficient for the government to cancel the HST if the referendum went against the government.